St George History

-A new grandstand at Jubilee Oval and individual milestones were the highlights in 1991, as Brad Mackay made a sparkling test debut for Australia, Scott Gourley became a dual international and Michael Potter was named Dally M Player and Fullback of the year.
+A new grandstand at Jubilee Oval in 1990 also incorporated an individual milestone for Brad Mackay who made a sparkling test debut for Australia.
+This was followed the next year by Scott Gourley becoming a dual international and Michael Potter named Dally M Player and Fullback of the Year.

 Premiership glory eluded St George in the grand finals of 1992 and ‘93, going down on both occasions to the Brisbane Broncos.
 After the 1993 grand final Brad Mackay was the club’s first recipient of the Clive Churchill Medal.